TUW-GEO/cookiecutter-tuw-jupyter/README.md

 # Cookiecutter TU Wien Jupyter Template

 This template is meant for creating Jupyter notebooks for lectures and labs from scratch.
+It streamlines the setup process, making it easier to start new projects and maintain consistency across notebooks.

 ## Template